 These easy roasted chickpeas will save you a bundle and give you a hefty dose of fiber, protein and minerals.

 When you use dried chickpeas, you not only save money, but you can soak them for maximum nutrition.
-Soaking dried chickpeas in salted water overnight breaks down the phytic acid in chickpeas and makes nutrients more available.
+This spiced roasted chickpeas recipe recommends soaking dried chickpeas in salted water overnight, which breaks down the phytic acid in chickpeas and makes nutrients more available.

 (Useful soaking and sprouting information here.)
 Soaking your chickpeas will also save energy, since you won’t have to cook them as long.

-Why are these roasted chickpeas so good for you?
+Why are roasted chickpeas so good for you?

 Whether you call them garbanzo beans or chickpeas, these tasty little legumes are full of useful nutrients, like magnesium, B-6, and folate, great for boosting your immune system.
 They’re also one of my top picks for foods that help you sleep.